 Downtown Albuquerque

-We’re sure you’ve heard of this hit cable show set and filmed in Albuquerque, New Mexico.
-If you’ve never seen any of the five seasons about the mild-mannered high school chemistry teacher’s transformation to meth kingpin, then pregaming a trip to ABQ is the perfect chance to start!
+We’re sure you’ve heard of Breaking Bad, the hit cable show set and filmed in Albuquerque, New Mexico.
+Even if you’ve never seen any of the five seasons about the mild-mannered high school chemistry teacher’s transformation to meth kingpin, then planning a trip to ABQ is the perfect way to get started.
 When visiting the city, we recommend you take the Breaking Bad tour to view the locations for some of the show’s most memorable scenes.
 The tour goes along an 88-mile-long route throughout Albuquerque, taking about an entire day to complete.

-Visitors will go from Northeast Heights to Downtown Albuquerque, to see 26 locations that were exact restaurants, stores, and homes of where the show was filmed.
-But aside from Breaking Bad tourism, there’s a lot more to do in Albuquerque, such as visiting the Explora Science Center, taking a ride in the Sandia Peak aerial tram, or learning more about Pueblo Indian culture!
+You’ll go from Northeast Heights to Downtown Albuquerque, where you can take pics of 26 restaurants, stores, and homes where the show was filmed.
+But aside from Breaking Bad tourism, there’s a lot more to do in Albuquerque, such as visiting the Explora Science Center, taking a ride in the Sandia Peak aerial tram, or learning more about Pueblo Indian culture.

 Outlander

-This British-American drama on Starz is based on the historical time travel novel series of the same name.
-The series is set in the Highlands of Scotland and features breath-taking scenery that you can visit!
-Familiar or unfamiliar with Outlander, it doesn’t matter.
-The show uses a lot of real landmarks for filming, so a trek based on the show is also a great historical sightseeing trip.
-Some must-see castles from Outlander are the Blackness Castle in the Falkirk council district, the Stirling Castle in central Scotland, and Doune Castle in the Stirling district.
-Just be prepared for the massive dimensions and picturesque architecture to will leave you speechless and feeling like you’ve “fallen through time.”
+This British-American drama Outlander on Starz is based on the time travel novel series of the same name.
+The series is set in the Highlands of Scotland and features breath-taking scenery.
+Unfamiliar with the show?
+It doesn’t matter…a trek to these breathtaking locations makes the perfect excuse for a great historical sightseeing trip.
+Some must-see castles are the Blackness Castle in the Falkirk council district, the Stirling Castle in central Scotland, and Doune Castle in the Stirling district.
+Just be prepared for the picturesque architecture and landscape to leave you speechless and feeling like you’ve “fallen through time.”

 American Horror Story

-[Above image “Murder House” by jondoeforty1 on Flickr – licensed under CC-BY SA 2.0]
+“Murder House” by jondoeforty1 is licensed under CC-BY SA 2.0

 If you’re a horror fan, then you probably watch American Horror Story.
-The FX anthology series is known for its incredible costumes, memorable characters, and impressive sets.
+The FX anthology series is known for its elaborate costumes, memorable characters, and impressive sets.
 One definite destination for AHS fans is the ghost-packed “murder house” featured on the hit show’s first season.
 The house, which is the Alfred Rosenheim Mansion in Los Angeles, was already pretty famous before its role on the show.
 It was used as a shooting location for The Twilight Zone, Spider-Man, and Buffy the Vampire Slayer.
-Depending on how into AHS you are, you even can book to stay the night in the mansion on Airbnb.
+Depending on how into AHS you are, you even can book an Airbnb stay to spend a night at the mansion.

 The Walking Dead

-[Above image “Senoia Street” by Ryan Quick via Flickr – licensed under CC by 2.0]
+“Senoia Street” by Ryan Quick is licensed under CC by 2.0]

 Are you a zombie fan waiting for the apocalypse?
 Well, then you should head to Georgia.
 Pretty much all of AMC’s hit zombie apocalypse show The Walking Dead has been filmed in the state.
 The capital city of Atlanta was featured pretty prominently in the early episodes and it’s there that fans will be able to find the real-life versions of Rick’s House and headquarters for the CDC (Centers for Disease Control and Prevention).

-But after that, be sure to head about 40 miles south to Senoia, Georgia.
-The town and surrounding area was a frequent home to the show’s production for many of the middle and later season and now boasts a Walking Dead tour for fans.
-We also recommend using The Walking Dead Locations website to help find another other filming locations around the peach state.
+After that, be sure to head about 40 miles south to Senoia, also in Georgia.
+The town and surrounding area was a frequent home to the show’s production for many of the middle and later seasons, and now boasts a Walking Dead tour for fans.
+We also recommend using The Walking Dead Locations website to help find another other filming locations around The Peach State.

 Have you taken a trip built around your favorite TV show?
-Tell us about it in the comment section below!
+Tell us about it in our comments section below!